seanjames777/SML-Language-Definition/README.md

 #Installation:

-To use the main package, copy the "SML" folder into your "Packages" directory.
+The best way to install would be to clone the git repository directly inside your Sublime "Packages" directory.
+This way, you'll be able to "git pull" to update the package, and Sublime will see the changes immediately.

+Otherwise, clone elsewhere and copy the files into a folder called "SML" in the Packages directory.

 Use the Preferences>Browse Packages menu within Sublime to get to the Packages directory.

-To use the theme, copy it into either the "SML" package, or the "User" package.
-It will then be available under Preferences>Color Scheme menu.
+The example theme will be available under Preferences>Color Scheme menu.

-If you had previously installed this package into your "Packages/User", remove those files as this package has been moved into its own folder.

-#Structure:

-- (top)
-    - SML: Main package folder
-    - Son of Obsidian: Example theme
+To browse snippets, use the Tools>Snippets menu while editing a .sml file.

 #Development: